equinor/tocomo/README.md

 Navigate to <http://localhost:3000> in your browser to see the frontend.
 Given that the backend exists it should now be possible to insert numbers and click the run reactions button

-### Docker compose

-The docker compose file builds and starts both frontend and backend.